 The Gram-Charlier cumulants read

-such that we finally obtain the Gram-Charlier expression at first non-linear order (NLO)
+such that we finally obtain the Gram-Charlier expression at first non-linear order (NLO):

-Three cumulants appear in the next-to-leading-order Gram-Charlier probability distribution function (equation~\eqref{eq:gc}): $\langle J_1^3 \rangle$, $\langle J_1 J_2 \rangle$ and $\langle J_3 \rangle$.
-In Eulerian perturbation theory, those cumulants are linear in $\sigma_0$ at tree order \footnote{Remember that we are working with fields re-normalized by their variance so that $\langle J_1^3 \rangle = \langle \delta^3 \rangle/\sigma_0^3$.} and we thus introduce the reduced cumulants $S_3 = \langle J_1^3 \rangle / \sigma_0$, $U_3 = \langle J_1 J_2 \rangle / \sigma_0$ and $V_3 = \langle J_3 \rangle / \sigma_0 $ which are constant in time at tree order.
-For example, $S_3$ is the usual cosmological skewness whose analytical prediction at tree order is well-known \citep[for example,][]{Peebles, Juszkiewicz_1993, 1995Lokas,Colombi_2000}.
-The other two reduced cumulants can be computed in a similar manner that we describe in Appendix~\ref{a:cum}.
-In figure~\ref{fig:cumulants}, we display the resulting tree-order cumulants as a function of the smoothing scale in dashed black, compared to the measurements in the simulation at different redshifts (as shown with different colors).
+Three cumulants appear in the next-to-leading-order Gram-Charlier probability distribution function (Eq.~\eqref{eq:gc}): $\langle J_1^3 \rangle$, $\langle J_1 J_2 \rangle$ and $\langle J_3 \rangle$.
+In Eulerian perturbation theory, those cumulants are linear in $\sigma_0$ at tree order \footnote{We remind the reader that we are working with fields renormalised by their variance, so that $\langle J_1^3 \rangle = \langle \delta^3 \rangle/\sigma_0^3$.} and we therefore introduce the reduced cumulants $S_3 = \langle J_1^3 \rangle / \sigma_0$, $U_3 = \langle J_1 J_2 \rangle / \sigma_0$ and $V_3 = \langle J_3 \rangle / \sigma_0$, which are constant in time at tree order.
+For example, $S_3$ is the usual cosmological skewness, whose analytical prediction at tree order is well known \citep[for example,][]{Peebles, Juszkiewicz_1993, 1995Lokas,Colombi_2000}.
+The other two reduced cumulants can be computed in a similar manner, described in Appendix~\ref{a:cum}.
+Fig.~\ref{fig:cumulants} shows the resulting tree-order cumulants as a function of the smoothing scale in dashed black, compared to the measurements in the simulation at different redshifts (as shown with different colours).
 We see a good agreement at almost all smoothing scales and redshifts as the prediction is almost always within the error bars.
 For large smoothing scales, the error bars increase due to the finite volume of the Quijote simulation which thus misses large wave modes.
 As expected, at low redshift and small smoothing scales, departures from tree-order predictions are seen as the non-linearities increase.
 In this work, we focus on mildly non-linear scales (about 10 Mpc/h and above) where a perturbative treatment is accurate, as illustrated by the values of the cumulants depicted in this figure.